zuozhenggh/learning-library/data-management-library/database/json/json-soda-ajd/sql-json/sql-json.md

 ## Task 1: SQL Developer Web

-1. Click on the navigation menu on the top left and select **SQL** under Development.
+1. Open Database Actions (if you don't already have it open).
+Either choose **SQL** under Development from the launchpad, or click on the navigation menu on the top left and select **SQL** under Development.

     ![](./images/nav-sql.png)